The Mummy's Ghost: Production

+Filming ended September 1, 1943.
+The 2023 BearManor Media book "The Mummy's Ghost" by Gregory W. Mank and Tom Weaver provides the full story of the making of the movie, plus script, pressbook and other extras.

 Release

 The Mummy's Ghost was first shown in New York on June 30, 1944.
 It was distributed by the Universal Pictures Company.
 The film was followed by a sequel also released in 1944, The Mummy's Curse.

 Reception

 From contemporary reviews, William R. Weaver noted that the film had "considerable polish" and that it "sticks to its premise well enough" and that Chaney's performance in the film "advances his claim to a large following".
 Other reviewers commented on its relationship with the rest of the series with The New York World-Telegram stating: "The Mummy always has been the least impressive of movie monsters and he is doing nothing to enhance his reputation in his latest incarnation".
-A review in Harrisons's Reports declared the film as "mediocre" and the weakest of The Mummy series.
+A review in Harrison's Reports declared the film as "mediocre" and the weakest of The Mummy series.

 From retrospective reviews, the authors of the book Universal Horrors stated that The Mummy's Ghost was "arguably, the best of The Mummy's Hand three sequels" and was "easily [Le Borg]'s best horror film, possibly his best film, period", noting that "despite all its shortcomings, The Mummy's Ghost shapes up as one of Universal's better Bs from this era of decline", praising elements such as Kharis having some sympathetic qualities which helped expand the series.
 Hans J. Wollstein of AllMovie gave the film a two out of five rating, finding that series was suffering "from a bad case of battle fatigue by 1944" and that the film was "arguably the weakest entry in the four-picture series".

+James Lowder reviewed The Mummy's Ghost in White Wolf Inphobia #53 (March, 1995), rating it a 2 1/2 out of 5 and stated that "The Mummy's Ghost offers a downbeat ending, which is quite a surprise given its earlier silliness, but that only helps the movie rise ever so slightly above its downright dull predecessor."